MB3hel/AUVControlBoard/docs/docs/user_guide/messages.md

 ```none
 [accel_offset_x], [accel_offset_y], [accel_offset_z], [accel_radius], [gyro_offset_x], [gyro_offset_y], [gyro_offset_z]
 ```
 All  values in the acknowledge data are signed 16-bit integers.
 The meaning of these integers is described in the BNO055 datasheet.
+Note that if the BNO055 is not the active IMU (see sensor status query), this will be acknowledged using the INVALID_CMD error code.

 ### MS5837 Depth Sensor Configuration